bitrat/PyGallRest/README.md

 # Gallagher Mobile Credential – Self Service application

-This application consists of:
+This application (set to run on localhost) consists of:

 ## Vue.js Front-end

-where users can login, register and reset their password, in order to receive a mobile credential for a specified time (10 minutes – this time is adjustable)
+simple-auth folder - where users can login, register and reset their password, in order to receive a mobile credential for a specified time (10 minutes – this time is adjustable)

 ## Flask Back-end